MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/assembly-how-to-sell-items-assembled-to-order.md

 ms.locfileid: "7440623"
 ---
 # <a name="sell-items-assembled-to-order"></a>Sell Items Assembled to Order
-If the **Assembly Policy** field on the item card of an assembly item is **Assemble-to-Order**, then the item is not expected to be in stock, and it must be assembled specifically to a sales order.
+If the **Assembly Policy** field on the item card of an assembly item is **Assemble-to-Order**, then the item is not expected to be in inventory, and it must be assembled specifically to a sales order.
 When you enter the item on a sales order line, then an assembly order is automatically created and linked to the sales order.

 > [!NOTE]
->  If some assemble-to-order items are already in stock, then you can deduct that quantity from the assembly order and reserve it from stock.
-For more information, see [Sell Stock Items in Assemble-to-Order Flows](assembly-how-to-sell-assemble-to-order-items-and-inventory-items-together.md).
+>  If some assemble-to-order items are already in inventory, then you can deduct that quantity from the assembly order and reserve it from inventory.
+For more information, see [Sell Inventory Items in Assemble-to-Order Flows](assembly-how-to-sell-assemble-to-order-items-and-inventory-items-together.md).

 In this procedure, you process the sale of an item that will be assembled according to specifications that are requested by the customer.
 The steps include initiating the sales order line, customising the assembly item by editing its components and resources, checking availability to establish a delivery date, and releasing the sales order to be assembled and immediately shipped.